Why, What & Who?

 Founder

-Sim Luttin is a Naarm, Melbourne based creative professional with 25 years of experience as an artist, gallerist, curator and arts leader.
+Sim Luttin is a Naarm, Melbourne arts professional with 25 years of experience as an artist, gallerist, curator, and arts leader.

-Sim's dedication to the arts shines through her creative work and professional practice.
-She tirelessly creates opportunities, promotes equity, and champions diverse artists on a global scale through inclusive collaborations.
-As the curatorial co-founder of Art et al. and former curator at Arts Project Australia, Sim's experiences have shaped her ambitions, leading her to establish a nimble business at the intersection of art and disability.
+Sim's dedication to the arts resonates through her creative work and professional practice.
+She tirelessly creates opportunities, promotes equity, and champions diverse artists nationally and globally through inclusive collaborations.
+As a curatorial co-founder of Art et al. and former curator at Arts Project Australia, Sim's experiences have shaped her ambitions, leading her to establish a nimble and aspirational independent business at the intersection of art and disability.

 -